aarondei/ZodiFind/README.md

 # ZodiFind
-A mobile app that reads your stars to reveal your past, guide your present, hint at your future, and uncovers hidden aspects you didn’t even know about yourself.
+A mobile app that displays personalized horoscope content.
+It reads your stars to reveal your past, guide your present, hint at your future, and uncovers hidden aspects you didn’t even know about yourself.

 ## 🚀 Main Features
 1. **Astrology** - Reads your zodiac sign to reveal your core qualities.